 B+E Trailer Training and Assessments

-During this period of uncertainty, we are able to run vocational assessments for companies who have B+E licence holders, and wish to assess their competency, as well as providing training for those who hold the licence, but have never towed.
+We run vocational assessments for companies who have B+E licence holders, and wish to assess their competency, as well as providing training for those who have never towed.
 Courses and towing assessments can be undertaken using your vehicles and trailers, and concentrate on the safety essentials of manoeuvring, coupling and uncoupling and professional driving.

-Our courses can be run from any venue, or we have access to a site where we have the facilities to practice the reversing manoeuvre and off-road exercises at a pace which suits you.
+Our courses can be run from any venue, and we have a fully equipped site where we have the facilities to practice the reversing manoeuvre and off-road exercises at a pace which suits you.

-For drivers who already hold the B+E category, but require familiarisation and vocational training either with an employers' combination or with ours (we can provide larger vehicles and commercial trailers for those operators who anticipate using heavier rigs), we provide the Lantra Awards on and off-road trailer handling courses.
+For drivers who require familiarisation and vocational training either with an employers' combination or with ours (we can provide larger vehicles and commercial trailers for those operators who anticipate using heavier rigs), we provide the Lantra Awards on and off-road trailer handling courses.
 Aimed at assisting employers in complying with their H&S duties, as well as managing the higher road risk associated with trailer use, we have a huge amount of experience that we can put at your disposal.

 Who needs to take the B+E test, or hold the B+E licence category